Two of the most incredible things to see in all of Italy! Let's start with Polignano...

 Most amazing of all is the old part of the town called Sassi.
 Here the houses seem to be caves, others grow out of the mountainside like stone mushrooms, roads are sometimes on top of the buildings and lanes lead to walls with huge drop offs into the canyon far below.

 My advice is to get up really early, when not a soul is around.
-Explore these narrow streets where only man and donkey can pass, I can promise you'll feel that you've entered into another world...another age.
+Explore these narrow streets where only man and donkey can pass, I can promise you will feel that you've entered into another world...another age.

 For another amazing village in Basilicata, called Castelmezzano, click here.